 Performance Optimization Workflow

-This guide outlines how to debug performance issues starting with a single GPU, then moving to a single host with multiple GPUs, and finally a multi-host system.
+This guide outlines how to debug performance issues starting with a single GPU, then moving to a single host with multiple GPUs.
 It is recommended to debug performance issues in this order.
 For example, if you are using a TensorFlow distribution strategy to train a model on a single host with multiple GPUs and notice suboptimal GPU utilization, you should first optimize and debug performance for 1 GPU, before debugging the multi-GPU system.
 The recommended order is as follows:

 - Optimize and debug performance on 1 GPU